 At Therm-Con, our professionals have extensive training and comprehensive experience to handle your wood-to-gas fireplace conversion, from assessing your budget and requirements to selecting the right unit and installing it.

-To learn more about converting your wood fireplace to gas in the Chattanooga area, call Therm-Con at (423) 894-8766.
+To learn more about converting your wood fireplace to gas in the Chattanooga area, call Therm-Con today.